Machine learning tools comparison (2024): TensorFlow vs. PyTorch vs. Scikit-learn & More

 Pricing

 TensorFlow itself is open-source and free to use.
 However, the cost of running TensorFlow models depends on the infrastructure you choose.
-You can use your own hardware or leverage cloud-based services like Google Cloud Platform (GCP), Amazon Web Services (AWS), or Microsoft Azure.
+You can use your own hardware or cloud-based services like Google Cloud Platform (GCP), Amazon Web Services (AWS), or Microsoft Azure.
 The pricing for these services varies depending on the compute resources, storage, and network bandwidth you consume.

 - Google Cloud AI Platform: Offers various pricing options, including pay-as-you-go and custom pricing for large-scale deployments.
 Expect to pay for CPU/GPU usage, storage, and network traffic.
 Check GCP pricing.